alm-tools/alm/docs/contributing/README.md

 # IDE

 We use alm to develop alm.

+* ONCE (or whenever you want an update): Run `npm run ualm` to copy the current alm copy to node_modules
-Run `npm run alm` to launch a last published version of alm to develop alm.
+* Run `npm run alm` to launch alm to develop alm.

 You are free to use some other IDE if you want.
 You can run `npm run tscw` to run the TypeScript in the background in watch mode and use your favorite IDE in the foreground.